edannenberg/kubler/README.md

 The ebuild system is heavily modularized, a good approach is to study/copy existing ebuilds for similar software in the Portage tree.
 You can browse Portage's ebuilds at `/var/sync/portage/` in any interactive build container.
 Often you just need to find a good ebuild source and change a few trivial things to be done with it.

+The [kubler-overlay](https://github.com/edannenberg/kubler-overlay) repo has some pointers on how to setup a ebuild dev environment with Kubler.

 ## Other Resources